tbrianjones/personal_dev_notes/ftp/sftp_using_openssh.md

   - this line that was already added to `/etc/ssh/sshd_config` will enable SFTP command logging
   - `ForceCommand internal-sftp -l INFO # -l INFO`
   - logs will be written to: `/var/log/secure`
+  - DO NOT put this outside the `Match Group sftpusers` directive or you will lock out ALL SSH connections, including ec2-user via pem key

 ### Security
 - test server with [nmap](nmap.md)